Noisestop Acoustic Underlay

 - Compliant to Part E Building Regulations

-Noisestop Acoustic Underlay comprises three layers of soundproof materials that have been laminated to combine there individual acoustic properties.
-The two layers of 7kg/m² mass loaded vinyl sheet provides additional mass to the floor area which will reduce airborne sound.
+Noisestop Acoustic Underlay comprises three layers of soundproof materials that have been laminated to combine their individual acoustic properties.
+The two layers of 7kg/m² mass loaded vinyl sheet provide additional mass to the floor area, reducing airborne sound.
 The 6mm acoustic foam centre absorbs impact sound transfer through the floors structure.

 Installing Noisestop Acoustic Underlay

 Installation of acoustic underlays can be carried out by anybody that feels they are a competent DIYer.
-If you don’t want to install the products yourself we would normally recommend a local carpet fitter, if you are already replacing your floors as part of the work your floor fitting company would be able to install your soundproof underlay.
+If you don’t want to install the products yourself, we normally recommend a local carpet fitter.
+If you are already replacing your floors as part of the work, your floor fitting company can install your soundproof underlay.

-Soundproof underlay can be loose laid over the existing floor, there is no requirement to glue the flooring in place unless the installation is for Part E in which case use Isobond adhesive to secure the mats to the floor.
+Soundproof underlay can be loose laid over the existing floor, and there is no requirement to glue the flooring in place unless the installation is for Part E, in which case use Isobond adhesive to secure the mats to the floor.

 Laying a carpet over Noisestop Acoustic Underlay

-If you are using Noisestop Acoustic Underlay below carpets you should consider whether to use a traditional carpet underlay or not.
+If you are using Noisestop Acoustic Underlay below carpets, you should consider whether to use a traditional carpet underlay or not.
 Gripper rods should be used around the perimeter of the room to hold the carpet in place.
-If you are going to use the Noisestop Acoustic Underlay with an underlay you should install the perimeter edging strips before the carpet grippers.
+If you use the Noisestop Acoustic Underlay with an underlay, you should install the perimeter edging strips before the carpet grippers.
 Secure the edging strips and grippers with tacks or nails.